 - Disturbing psychological factors should be removed, and meals should be taken in a relaxed and calm atmosphere.

 - The food should be warm and freshly -prepared, as cold and stale food slows down the digestive power.

-- Having excessively cold food like ice cream or chilled drinks reduces the bowel movement.
+- Having excessively cold food like ice cream or chilled drinks reduces bowel movement.

 In the majority of cases, constipation resolves itself without any treatment or risk to health.

-The treatment of recurring constipation can include lifestyle changes such as doing more exercise, eating more fiber, and drinking more water.
+The treatment of recurring constipation can include lifestyle changes such as doing more exercise, eating more fibre, and drinking more water.

 Usually, laxatives will successfully treat most cases of constipation – but should be used with care and only when necessary.
 In more difficult cases, the person may need a prescription medication.